 1. Taking a Client-Centric Approach

-Successful CPAs are changing the way they approach client relationships on a fundamental level.
-Rather than responding to a request for tax preparation, accounting, or payroll services by simply delivering the service as requested, they're approaching each request as an opportunity to begin a true relationship with the client.
+Successful accountants and bookkeepers are changing the way they approach client relationships on a fundamental level.
+Rather than responding to a request for tax preparation, accounting, or payroll services by simply delivering the service as requested, they're approaching each request as an opportunity to begin a relationship with the client.

-The truth is many accountants are overloaded with tedious work and have lost the spark that once drew them into accounting.
-After all, most of us did not enter the profession for our love of after-the-fact compliance related paperwork.Jon Baron, Managing Director at Thomson Reuters Tax and Accounting.
+“The truth is many accountants are overloaded with tedious work and have lost the spark that once drew them into accounting.
+After all, most of us did not enter the profession for our love of after-the-fact compliance-related paperwork,” says Jon Baron, Managing Director at Thomson Reuters Tax and Accounting.

-Baron adds, "Firms today need to offer more than just the need.
-Firms need to serve their clients with a mindset toward optimizing client experience.
-That's part technology, part relationship, and part offering true solutions — not just after the fact reporting and compliance work.”
+“Firms today need to offer more than just the need.
+Firms need to serve their clients with a mindset toward optimizing client experience,” Baron adds.
+“That's part technology, part relationship, and part offering true solutions — not just after-the-fact reporting and compliance work.”

 Some accountants and bookkeepers have resisted making such recommendations, fearing that automation will cut into their value proposition or functionally outsource their work.
-However, just the opposite effect takes places.
-More work—on a deeper, more satisfying level—is the result of allowing technology to take its place as the remover of manual data entry and rote tasks.
+But just the opposite effect takes places.
+Working on a deeper, more satisfying level is the result of allowing technology to take its place as the remover of manual data entry and rote tasks.